phucbm/cursor-effects/README.md

 ![alt text](assets/images/cursor-effects-magnetic-button.jpeg "Magnetic Button Chart")

 We will create a virtual area around the element, whenever the mouse get into that area, the element will stick with the mouse.
-To know when the mouse is designated zone, we will use a simple formular that we've learn from highschool.
+To know when the mouse is designated zone, we will use a simple formula that we've learned from high school.

 ```js
 OA = sqrt(pow(x, 2) + pow(y, 2));